scribe-org/Scribe-iOS/README.md

 ### Preposition Annotation

-Prepositions are also annotated by Scribe in the preview label according to their corresponding case(s).
+If the keyboard's language has cases that are determined by prepositions, Scribe also annotates prepositions in the preview label according to their corresponding case(s).
 Annotations are displayed once a user has typed a preposition and pressed space or by pressing the `Scribe key` while a preposition is selected.

 <!--
 <p align="center">